LibraryOfCongress/bagit-java/README.md

 ##### Add other checksum algorithms

-You only need to implement 1 interface:
+You only need to implement 1 interface and then add the implemented `Hasher` to the `bagitNameToHasherMap` in `BagCreator`, `BagVerifier` or `BagWriter` before using their methods.
+Below is an example implementation for a SHA3 hasher

 ```java
 import java.security.MessageDigest;